wp-plugins/simple-links/readme.txt

 1. Screenshot of a tyical settings page.
 The verbage will change slightly depending on your database structure

 == Changelog ==
+= 2.3 =
+* Added Post Meta to Seralized Safe to coincide with Simple Links Version 2.0

 = 2.2 =
 * Added Gravity Forms Support to Seralized Safe